swiftlang/swift-llbuild/README.md

 Bug Reports
 -----------

-Bug reports should be filed in the [Swift OSS Jira](https://bugs.swift.org) in the `llbuild` component.
+Bug reports should be filed in [the issue tracker](https://github.com/apple/swift-llbuild/issues) of `swift-llbuild` repository on GitHub.

 Open Projects